 Creating a website offline is free, and it allows us experimentation without compromising a live website.
-If we run Linux Mint or Ubuntu, the best way to create a website offline is to install LAMP (Linux, Apache, MySQL, PHP).
+If we run Linux Mint or Ubuntu, the best way to create a website offline is to install a LAMP (Linux, Apache, MySQL, PHP) server.
 We can have an offline website up and running in minutes.

 Install LAMP on Linux Mint / Ubuntu